Kenneth Giles

-Kenneth Giles (died 1974) was a British crime writer.
+Kenneth Giles (1922–1974) was a British crime writer.
 Giles wrote books under his own name, as well as the pseudonyms Charles Drummond and Edmund McGirr.

 Giles started as a sporting journalist, and used what he learned there as background for the Drummond novels.
 The Drummond books star Sgt.
-Reed, while the McGirr books star a private eye.
+Reed, while the McGirr books star a private detective.

+In a New York Times review of Death among the Stars, the American crime fiction critic Allen J. Hubin writes "It will be a long while before I have had enough of Mr. Giles."
+The American critic Anthony Boucher, in a New York Times review of A Provenance of Death, Giles' first novel to be published in the United States, describes the author as "promising", and the novel's detective as a "real working pro".